josh-boat365/josh-boat365/README.md

 Frontend Web Developer/ Data Scientist/ ML Enthusiast
 -----------------------------------------------------

-I am a passionate software engineer with two years of experience in frontend web development with HTML, CSS, Javascript and Bootstrap.
-I have also learnt how to administer databases with MySQL using PHP.
-I have developed interest in Data Science using Python.
+I am a passionate software engineer with experience in frontend web development with HTML, CSS, Javascript, Bootstrap and Laravel.
+I have also experience with MySQL database using PHP.
 I love to learn and share my experiences.
 Due to the huge gap between academia and the tech industry, I am researching on how to solve that problem through a platform that will be opened to mentorships .

 * 🌍  I'm based in Amasaman - Accra, Ghana
 * 🖥️  See my portfolio at [Linkedin](http://linkedin.com/in/josh-boat)